masolimano/maneage/README-hacking.md

 top build directory and `.local` for easy access to the custom built software installation directory.
 With these you can easily access the build directory and project-specific software from your top source directory.
-For example if you run `.local/bin/ls` you will be using the `ls` of the template, which is problably different from your system's `ls` (run them both with `--version` to check).
+For example if you run `.local/bin/ls` you will be using the `ls` of Maneage, which is problably different from your system's `ls` (run them both with `--version` to check).

 Once the project is configured for your system, `./project make` will do the basic preparations and run the project's analysis with the custom